xAPI-vle/xAPI-vle-recipe/recipes/Session-timeout.md

-# VLE User Logged Out Recipe
+# VLE Session timed Out Recipe
 Revision: Working Towards 1.0

 ## Purpose
-This activity records a user logging out of a VLE.
+This activity indicates the activity provider has determined that the session was abnormally terminated either by an actor or due to a system failure.
 ## Definition
 ### Actor